Serpent's Walk: Plot summary

 Lessing develops an attraction to SS member (and former prostitute) Anneliese Meisinger, and is torn between her and Jameela (who is actually a spy who had not intended to fall in love with him).
 Mass deaths begin in Eastern Europe using the Pacov bioweapon.
 The SS take full control, designating Lessing as prime operator of a hyperintelligent artificial intelligence named Eighty-Five, giving him access to and control over it and its ability to survey massive amounts of information.
 The pandemic spreads to more nations, killing millions, and society descends into chaos.
 The SS take advantage of the power struggle, taking control of the United States government, trying to work against the Jews.
 Jameela is murdered by an Israeli, and Lessing proceeds to kill him, swearing vengeance against the Israelis, who capture him and torture him until he tells them what he knows about Pacov.
-All of them are killed by Pacov, but Lessing survives after taking the only possible cure for Pacov (a type of toxin) in an attempt to commit suicide.
+All of them are killed by Pacov, but Lessing survives after taking the only possible cure for Pacov (a type of toxin) in a suicide attempt.
 It is unknown who released Pacov, but it is eventually realized that it was released by the Israelis attempting to destroy the Soviet Union.
 Once recovered, he falls in love with Annaliese and becomes a devoted Nazi, and the Party becomes increasingly powerful by de facto controlling the US government, reshaping society in a Nazi image.
 Later, Lessing becomes the Führer and worldwide dictator of the Fourth Reich.
 The book ends with Lessing noting that the Fourth Reich looks like it will last a long time, "hopefully forever".